 Introduction

 The literary works that were unearthed in the archives of the Late Bronze Age (hereafter LBA) Levantine Crescent—of which the Syro-Palestinian cities are part—divide into two groups: works in Akkadian (+ bilingual works), whose origins are in Mesopotamia, and works in the local languages.
-The use of Akkadian as the lingua franca of the Near East for a millennium required the local scribes to develop expertise in that language, expertise that was attained by reading and copying imported Akkadian texts of various genres, including the wisdom literature.
+The use of Akkadian as the lingua franca of the Near East for a millennium required the local scribes to develop expertise in that language, expertise that was attained at scribal schools by reading and copying imported Akkadian texts of various genres, including the wisdom literature.
 In addition, cultures whose scribes were skilled in writing of their local language, committed their vernacular works to writing too.
 However, unlike the finds in Akkadian, no genuine Syro-Palestinian wisdom works have been found so far, but rather only a few sayings embodied in the local literary texts.

 The present chapter thus seeks to survey both the Akkadian wisdom works and the vernacular wisdom sayings of the LBA Syro-Palestinian region.
 To date, while the former were found in the cities of Emar (Tell Meskene) and Ugarit (Ras Shamra), the latter were unearthed only in Ugarit.
 This finding does not necessarily indicate the absence of vernacular works in additional Syro-Palestinian cities yet to be unearthed, as Akkadian and vernacular works in various genres were unearthed northward in Hattusa (Boghazköy), the capital of the Hittite kingdom, and southward in Akhetaten (Amarna), the capital of Akhenaten’s Egyptian kingdom.
 Rather, the Ugaritic finding may serve as a representative of the vernacular compositions of the Syro-Palestinian culture as a whole.